 A final theoretical exam will also be scheduled for students who did not pass one of the midterm exams.

-Laboratory work must also be handed in to pass the course in case the student decides to go directly to June or September final exams.
+Laboratory work also must be evaluated to pass the course in case that the student decides to be evaluated solely by a single final exam in June or September.